A Guide to Disputes Involving Children

-Contested Child Arrangement Applications usually take about six months although many do take longer.
+Contested Child Arrangement Applications usually take between six and twelve months although many do take longer.
 If the case is urgent then the Court can act quickly.

 It is very difficult to appeal a decision about children, although it is possible to ask the Court to vary the Order if the arrangements are not working.
 Always remember if you go to Court there is always a risk neither of you will like the result.
 It is always much better to agree if you can.

 In children cases, both private and public law, case law has established the proposition that it is unusual to order costs.
 A number of reasons are advanced for the practice of no order for costs in children cases.
 In all family proceedings, an order for costs inevitably diminishes the funds available to meet the needs of the family.
 Proceedings to determine the future of a child are partly inquisitorial and the focus is the best interests of the child.
 The Court does not wish the prospects of a Costs Order to discourage those with a proper interest from participating reasonably in the proceedings and the debate.